LudovicRousseau/CCID/README.md

    - some (bogus) cards require an extra EGT but the ATR does not say so.
 We try to detect the bogus cards and set TC1=2
-   - IFDHSetProtocolParameters(): only use a data rate supported by the reader in the PPS negociation, otherwise we stay at the default speed.
+   - IFDHSetProtocolParameters(): only use a data rate supported by the reader in the PPS negotiation, otherwise we stay at the default speed.
    - calculate and store the read timeout according to the card ATR instead of using a fixed value of 60 seconds